-Here at YNAB, we help people gain total control of their money.
-We do that by going all-in on making the best budgeting tool out there that puts you firmly in the driver’s seat of your financial life.
+Here at YNAB, we’ve learned a lot about best product management practices by helping people gain total control of their money.
+We do that by going all-in on creating a product roadmap to create software that put you firmly in the driver’s seat of your financial life with the best budgeting tool out there.

-The YNAB app is constantly evolving as we get feedback about what customers want and need.
-Have you ever wondered what features get prioritized?
-Or how YNAB (the product) gets built?
+The YNAB app is constantly evolving as we get customer feedback about wants and need.
+Have you ever wondered about our overall product strategy?
+What features get prioritized?
+Or how YNAB (the software product) gets built?
 How do we do research?
 And what’s our take on moving fast and breaking things?

 We’ve had a lot of experiments over the years and we’ve learned a few things along the way.
-Here are five key traits we’ve found are essential to successful product management here at YNAB.
+Here are five of the best product management tips that are essential to our success here at YNAB.

 - Research, then research some more